-In above code there is a line “
+In the above code, there is a line:

-We need to give XML file path also where we have placed XML file in the project, so just have to add 1 line in web.config file as given below to store actual XML file path, which will be used in abiove functon.
+We need to give XML file path also where we have placed XML file in the project, so just have to add 1 line in web.config file as given below to store the actual XML file path, which will be used in the above function.

 <add key="logfilepath" value="~/errorHandling/errorlog.xml"/>

 Now everything is ready to be used in real time application.
 In each

 catch block, we will put some code in Global.asax file also, as given below:

 void Application_Error(object sender, EventArgs e)